matiasxzeljhun-maxxxx/portfolio-/README.md

 ## About Me

-I am Xzeljhun I will enjoying a electronics , Arduino projects, PCB design C++, and creating simple design.
+I am Xzeljhun I am a Electronics Engineering student and i enjoy all the lessons and knowledge I had learned.

 ## Location Poblacion Taytay Palawan